 Instant Pot Beef Short Ribs yield fall-off-the-bone meat in a fraction of the time as the slow cooking method.
 They’re cooked in a decadent red wine and beef broth gravy and served over a bed of Creamy Polenta.
 Every bite has mouthwatering flavors!

-If you love short ribs but not the amount of time it takes for them to cook, then I have good news: these Instant Pot Beef Short Ribs are ready to eat in a fraction of the time!
+If you love short ribs but not the amount of time it takes for them to cook, then I have good news: these Instant Pot Beef Short Ribs cook in a fraction of the time!

 Making short ribs in the Instant Pot is far from the classic slow cooking method.
 Traditionally, the ribs are braised low and slow in the oven or crockpot to produce juicy, tender, and fall-off-the-bone meat.
 It’s a tried and true method (it works wonders for my Balsamic Braised Short Ribs) but not when you’re running low on time.